howardkyu/Lightrail-API-V2-Docs/docs/home.md

 #### Rail: Lightrail
 A source with `"rail": "lightrail"` means the value is stored in Lightrail.
 Value stored in Lightrail is represented by a ValueStore object.

 **ValueStores:** Value stored in Lightrail, whether it represents a gift card, account credits or points, or a promotional offer for a discount, are stored as ValueStores.
 Different types of value are represented by modifying the properties of ValueStores.

 The way ValueStores are passed into the `sources` property of the order depends on the `access` property of the ValueStore.
-There are four different `access` types.
+There are four different `access` types:

 **`customerId`:** Some value may be attached directly to a Customer (see the [create customer documentation](https://lightrailapi.docs.apiary.io/#reference/0/customers/create-customer) for details on creating `Customers`).
 For example account credits or promotions are commonly attached directly to a Customer.